MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/warehouse-how-receive-items.md

 ## <a name="to-receive-more-items-than-ordered"></a>To receive more items than ordered

 When you receive more goods than you ordered, you may want to receive them instead of cancelling the receipt.
-For example, it may be cheaper to keep the excess on your inventory than returning them or your supplier may offer you a discount for keeping them.
+For example, it may be cheaper to keep the excess on your inventory than returning them or your vendor may offer you a discount for keeping them.

 ### <a name="to-set-up-over-receipts"></a>To set up over-receipts

 You must define a percentage by which you allow the ordered quantity to be exceeded when receiving.
 You define this under an over-receipt code, which contains the percentage in the **Over-Receipt Tolerance %** field.
-You then assign the code to the cards of relevant items and/or suppliers.
+You then assign the code to the cards of relevant items and/or vendors.

 The following describes how to set up and assign an over-receipt code to an item.
-The steps are similar for a supplier.
+The steps are similar for a vendor.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Items**, and then choose the related link.
 2. Open the card for an item that you suspect may sometimes be delivered with a higher quantity than ordered.